hiltyalec/ReadMeMaker/generated-README.md

     - [Questions](#questions)

     ## Description
-    This is a project that generates a readme
+    This project does many things that are interesting

     ## Installation
-    NPM i + node index.js
+    NPM I + node index.js

     ## Usage
-    Generates readme's for future repositories
+    generates a readme

     ## Contribution
-    Create a pull request
+    Create a Pull request

     ## Tests